Kaʻula

 Kaʻula Island, also called Kaʻula Rock, is a small, crescent-shaped island in the Hawaiian Islands.
+It is located 22 miles southwest of Niʻihau.

 Mythology

 In the legend of Papa and Wākea, Kaʻula is the seventh-born child.

 Geography

-It is located 23 mi west-southwest of Kawaihoa Point on Niʻihau, and about 150 nmi west of Honolulu.
+Kaʻula is located 23 mi west-southwest of Kawaihoa Point on Niʻihau, and about 150 nmi west of Honolulu.
 The island is the top of a volcanic tuff cone that rests on top of a larger, submerged shield volcano.
 At its highest point, the island reaches a height of 548 ft.
 The ocean has carved large sea cliffs on the sides of the island.
 There is a large cave on the northwest side of the island called Kahalauaola (Shark Cave).

 The United States Census Bureau defines Kaʻula as Census Tract 411 of Kauaʻi County, Hawaiʻi.
 The 2000 census showed that the uninhabited island had a land area of 158.2 acre.
 Because of erosion, the island is slowly shrinking.

 Kaʻula, which he spelled as "Tahoora", was one of the first five islands sighted by Captain James Cook in 1778.